Genila

 About

-Dr. Bibat is a research scientist in the Kennedy Krieger Institute neurogenetics unit and is also a research associate in pediatrics at the Johns Hopkins University School of Medicine.
+Dr. Bibat is a research scientist and the clinical research director for the Center for Genetic Muscle Disorders at Kennedy Krieger Institute.
+She is a research associate in Pediatrics at the Johns Hopkins University School of Medicine.

 Education

-Dr. Bibat received her bachelor's of science in psychology and Doctor of Medicine degrees at the University of Santo Tomas in Manila, Philippines.
-After completing her pediatric residency training at the University of Florida, Sacred Heart Children's Hospital, she became a clinical fellow in neurodevelopmental disabilities at the Kennedy Krieger Institute from 1997 to 2000.
-She then became a research fellow in the neurogenetics department and subsequently joined the institute as a research associate in March 2001.
+Dr. Bibat received her Bachelor of Science in Psychology and Doctor of Medicine degrees at the University of Santo Tomas in Manila, Philippines.
+After completing her pediatric residency training at the University of Florida, Sacred Heart Children's Hospital, she became a Clinical Fellow in Neurodevelopmental Disabilities at the Kennedy Krieger Institute/Johns Hopkins School of Medicine from 1997 to 2000.
+She then became a research fellow in the Neurogenetics Department and subsequently joined the Institute as a Research Associate in March 2001.

 Research